 - 6.1 Having considered all of the above, it is clear that the proposal should be seen as being in conflict with SP4(a).
+Policy SP4 provides greater clarity about the way proposals for development on non-allocated sites (often referred to as 'windfall' development) will be managed, by identifying the types of residential development that will be acceptable in different settlement types.
 The development is unacceptable in principle and is not regarded to meet any of the exceptions for residential developments in Secondary Villages listed in Policy SP4.
 Conflict also exists with the wider sustainability objectives of the NPPF in that its location will be reliant on the private car and the settlement is regarded as being unsustainable.
-The above are given significant weight. - 6.2 It is recognised that there needs to be a balance between ensuring the vitality of rural settlements and the encouragement to locate development where it is or can be made to be sustainable with reference to sustainable travel patterns.
+The above are given significant weight.
+Chapter 78 of the NPPF states that planning policies and decisions should be responsive to local circumstances and support development that reflects local needs.
+No local need has been identified. - 6.2 It is recognised that there needs to be a balance between ensuring the vitality of rural settlements and the encouragement to locate development where it is or can be made to be sustainable with reference to sustainable travel patterns.
 Plainly, development in smaller settlements without services meets the first aim but conflicts with the second.
 This is an inevitable tension in relation to rural housing applications such as this.
-However, the authority have met their housing targets for secondary villages as set out in Core Strategy SP5 and has allowed small scale growth in the village during the plan period.

-6.3 Overall, in terms of the planning balance, the scheme would boost housing supply by one dwelling, it is a development that is sympathetic to the character of the area, does not cause an adverse impact on local amenity and provides adequate residential standards.
-However, these matters do not outweigh the sustainability issues and the clear conflict with Policy SP4.
-Furthermore, the proposal is considered to create a highway and pedestrian safety issue as drivers would have to edge out of the site blindly due to lack of visibility.
+However, the authority have met their housing targets for secondary villages as set out in Core Strategy SP5 and has allowed small scale growth in the village during the plan period. - 6.3 Overall, in terms of the planning balance, the amended scheme would boost housing supply by one dwelling, it is a development that is sympathetic to the character of the area, does not cause an adverse impact on local amenity, and provides adequate residential standards and previous highway safety concerns are now resolved.
+In allowing the proposal, the overall settlement strategy would not be impacted upon due to the small-scale housing delivery, however, officers are of the view that these matters do not clearly outweigh the sustainability issues and the clear conflict with Policy SP4 and as such the proposal is unacceptable in principle.